 In this tutorial, you will learn how to create a sign-up form block in Episerver CMS.
 When thinking about forms and blocks, data messaging becomes more complex.
 A block can usually be placed within any page type that contains a content area.
 This means a block will not have a static URL to post the form data back to the server, how do we solve this?
 Following the steps below, you will learn how to render a form control on a page, then post back to the page that calls it and trigger any

 For this tutorial, I will use the block defined above.
 You are of course free to add whatever properties that you need.
 The main thing is you have a form block!

-As our block can be sat on any page, we need a way to send the users back to where they came from.
+As this log-in block can potentially be added to any page, after a user tries to log in, we need a way to send the users back to where they came from.
 To do this you will need to pass in the return Url when the form is submitted.
 After the

 Now we have our action filters we can then decorate our actions as follows: